Spec →

 Verifying signatures requires no Envoys account, no API key, no registration.
 Read the spec and resolve any agent's public key over plain HTTP.

-Read the spec SDK on npm
+Read the spec SDK on npm SDK on PyPI

 Give your agent